One-child policy: Disparity in sex ratio at birth

-The long-term disparity has led to a significant gender imbalance or skewing of the sex ratio.
-As reported by the Canadian Broadcasting Corporation, China has between 32 million and 36 million more males than would be expected naturally, and this has led to social problems.
+The long-term disparity led to a significant gender imbalance or skewing of the sex ratio.
+As reported by the Canadian Broadcasting Corporation in 2015, China had between 32 million and 36 million more males than would be expected naturally, and this led to social problems.
 "Because of a traditional preference for baby boys over girls, the one-child policy is often cited as the cause of China's skewed sex ratio [...]
 Even the government acknowledges the problem and has expressed concern about the tens of millions of young men who won't be able to find brides and may turn to kidnapping women, sex trafficking, other forms of crime or social unrest."
-The situation will not improve in the near future.
-According to the Chinese Academy of Social Sciences, there will be 24 million more men than women of marriageable age by 2020.
+The situation was not expected improve in the near future.
+According to the Chinese Academy of Social Sciences, there would be 24 million more men than women of marriageable age by 2020.

-As the gender gap became more prominent due to the preference of male children over female offspring, policy enforcers shifted their attention to promoting the benefits that came with having daughters.
+As the gender gap became more prominent due to the preference of male children over female children, policy enforcers shifted their attention to promoting the benefits that came with having daughters.
 In rural, isolated regions of China, the government provided families with a daughter more access to education and other resources such as job opportunities to parents in order to encourage the idea that having a daughter also has a positive impact on the family.

+In December 2016, researchers at the University of Kansas reported that the sex disparity in China was likely exaggerated due to administrative under-reporting and delayed registration of females, rather than abortion and infanticide.
+The finding concluded that as many as 10 to 15 million missing women had not been properly registered at birth since 1982.
+The study found that the sex ratios of age groups during the one-child policy were similar to those born in the period without the single-child policy.
+The study also found significant amounts of females appear after the age of ten due to late registration across different age groups.
+The reason for under-reporting was attributed to families trying to avoid penalties when girls are born and local government concealing the lack of enforcement from the central government.
+This implied that the sex disparity of the Chinese newborns was likely exaggerated significantly in previous analyses.
+Though the degree of data discrepancy, the challenge in relation to the sex-ratio imbalance in China is still disputed among scholars.

 Education

+The one-child policy has been a factor in China's rapid increase in higher educational attainment.

-The effect of the one-child policy on female education is not known.
-However, researchers show that a stricter fertility policy would induce higher female educational achievement.
+Research shows that a stricter fertility policy would induce higher female educational achievement.
 Prior to the one-child policy, roughly 30% of women attended higher education, whereas between 1990 and 1992, 50 percent of students in higher education were women.
 The higher participation rate of women in education could be attributed to the lack of male siblings.
 As a result, families invested in their single female child.
-According to the Journal of Economic Perspectives, "existing studies indicate either a modest or minimal effect of the fertility change induced by the one-child policy on children education".
+Several studies conclude that girls on average received more years of schooling thanks to the one child policy.